 Pajamas!
 We know those special times of reading, dancing and singing together happen when your children are wearing their pajamas.

-PJ Library is a national program that sends Jewish children a free, age-appropriate, Jewish-themed book or music each month to children 6 months through 8 years old.
+PJ Library is a national program that sends Jewish children a free, age-appropriate, Jewish-themed book or music each month to children up to 8 years old.
 Memphis is part of more than 250 participating communities.

-Created by The Harold Grinspoon Foundation (HGF), PJ Library is funded by local philanthropists Billie and Joe Pierce Family and Memphis Jewish Federation in partnership with HGF.
+Created by The Harold Grinspoon Foundation (HGF), PJ Library is funded by local philanthropists Billie and Joe Pierce and Barbara and Earl Magdovitz, and by your gifts to Memphis Jewish Federation in partnership with HGF.